• Recipes

 JT, I have answered this question before.
 Because these can be cut into very different sizes, I can't put an accurate number per chip.
 So, divide whole batch of chips made into 4 equal portions and one of those (no matter the size they are cut or how many) is one portion.
 I would give scale weights, but most viewers do not have a food scale.

-Winnie Butts
+6. Winnie Butts says

 Hi Stacey,